-An expository essay is one that is characterized by providing the reader with a detailed explanation of a particular topic.
+An expository essay is characterized by providing the reader with a detailed explanation of a particular topic.
 Something complex to understand is explained.
 It is logical that in these essays, the use of expository paragraphs is a fundamental part.

 An expository essay can cover a wide variety of topics.
 You can tell how to do or do something, or explore some ideas.
 In the expository essay, something is explained; Its author intends to help the reader who had in mind to better understand something that the common people have not fully understood.